Open Beta · Free · Apache 2.0

 Is WarpGrid production-ready?

-WarpGrid is in active development with 480+ tests across the workspace.
+WarpGrid is in open beta with 480+ tests and 300+ commits in 2025.
 The core orchestrator (scheduling, autoscaling, health checks, deployment strategies, multi-node Raft clustering) is complete.
-The SDK compatibility layer — which makes real-world backends work transparently — is in beta.
-We recommend it for non-critical workloads and internal services today.
+The SDK compatibility layer is in beta.
+We recommend starting with a side project or internal service — when you're confident, migrate production workloads one service at a time.

 What's the license?

 Apache 2.0.
 Fully open source.
-No enterprise tier, no feature gates, no phone-home telemetry.
+Self-host with zero limits, no feature gates, no phone-home telemetry.
+During beta, the hosted cloud platform is also completely free.

 Deploy your first workload